se7enxweb/exponentialbasic/kernel/ezsurvey/doc/README.txt

 eZSurvey README

-Based on the work of jimmerman@users.sourceforge.net on phpESP (http://phpesp.sourceforge.net/), eZ Survey is an eZ Publish module capable of managing several surveys....
+Based on the work of jimmerman@users.sourceforge.net on phpESP (http://phpesp.sourceforge.net/), eZ Survey is an Exponential module capable of managing several surveys....

 * Surveys can have several types of questions: Yes/Box, Text Box, Text Area, Radio/Check Buttons, Select box, Date, Numeric, etc (you can easily add new types though)